Basketball Rim Height

 G-League Rim Height

-The height of an international-sized rim is the same as college and the NBA, 10 feet off the ground.
 In the Gatorade League or G-League (previously called the D-League), the rim measurement is exactly the same as the international, college, and the NBA, 10 feet from the floor to the rim.

 The backboard is behind the rim and connects the whole apparatus to the ground with a vertical support system, while the net is attached to and hangs below the rim.
 The backboard extends upwards to about 13 feet off the ground.